SURFACE CHEMISTRY AND CATALYSIS

 will be the reaction rate and hence more will

-2. 8.The reaction rate is greatly influenced by
+be the concentration of reactants. - 8.The reaction rate is greatly influenced by

 a) Nature of bond in the reactant molecules